material-motion/material-motion/specifications/motion_family/gesturable.md

 ### ChangeAnchorPoint

 Contract: the anchor point of the view is immediately changed to the `newAnchorPoint`.
+The target's position is also updated to avoid noticeable movement of the target.

     class ChangeAnchorPoint {
       var newAnchorPoint